 What Camera Should I Buy?
 5 Tips for Purchasing a CameraJanuary 22, 2019

 With the widespread popularity of the smartphone, photography is more accessible than ever before.
 Phone cameras have greatly improved in recent years; however, most photographers eventually decide to purchase a stand-alone camera for their photography goals.
+When entering photo contests you’ll want to have a camera that is capable and worthy of high-quality photos.
 With so many cameras for sale, it can be hard to know which one is right for you.
 Follow these five steps to answer the all-important question:

 What Camera Should I Buy?